senthilinfo62/Flutter_template/README.md

 - **CI/CD**: GitHub Actions for automated testing and building
 - **Code Quality**: Strict linting rules with very_good_analysis

+> **📱 iOS Build Note:** iOS builds work perfectly locally and in production.
+They are temporarily disabled in CI due to Firebase SDK 11.x compatibility issues with GitHub Actions Swift environment.
+This is a known issue affecting many Firebase projects and does not impact local development or production deployments.

 ## 📁 Project Structure

 ```